ixd-teaching/IoX/README.md

 ## Conceptualising interaction and programming interaction designing a (technical) object and the challenges of connecting the two

+### Creating greater nuance (finer distinction) and greater expressivitity
+Greater nuance and expressivity starts with how we can impress ourselves on the system / what the system can picking up on

+### Symbolic gestures/commands/requests and continuous embodied actions as input
+A symbolic gesture is binary.
+It is either performed or not performed and it has a closed defined meaning as symbolic.
+Continued embodied action as input can produce richer input where _the manner in which_, ie, how the input was performed is significant and carries information.

 ### Tool, object, atmosphere, agent

 From the experiential perspective it is even problematic to talk about 'interaction' -- often what we are designing is 'action'

+### The 'how' of an interaction and not just the 'that'
+There is a design opening in exploring the how of an interaction -- the how of 'dragging', for example.
+That can be understood in adding more nuance to the _way_ in which dragging is carried out thereby create a richer interaction, and it can be understood  _aesthetically_ as a particularly sensory experience (cf. Lenz et al, 2013).

 ## Conceptualisation and programming architecture